Caravan Maintenance Image

 Wheels

 Check for damage on the wheel rims, check the tightness of the wheel nuts and make sure your wheel bearings are in good condition and correctly grease-packed, tensioned and secured.
-It’s also important to inspect the wheels to make sure they are aligned on the hub.
+Also remember it is important to inspect the wheels and make sure they are aligned on the hub.
 Depending on your level of expertise you may need an expert to check the wheel bearings.

 Lights